AbhinavMangalore16/vd-tech-assessment/README.md

 ## Overview
-This repository contains the solutions for the Python and Django technical assessment test.
+This repository contains the solutions for the Python and Django VD technical assessment test.
 It demonstrates proficiency in Python web scraping, CSV processing, Django ORM queries, rate-limiting, and efficient algorithms.

 ## Setup